SamiraBriongos/Clonebuster/source/README.md

-**NOTE** Building the Spoiler sets takes around 4 minutes, however building the eviction sets takes different amounts of time depending on the architecture (processors with a number of cores that is a power of 2 take less time to build them), the noise on the system and how fragmented is the SGX memory (this is related with the elapsed time since the last reboot and the number of executions of any SGX application) and the tests perfomed to make sure eviction sets are correct.
+**NOTE** Building the Spoiler sets takes around 4 minutes, however building the eviction sets takes different amounts of time depending on the architecture (processors with a number of cores that is a power of 2 take less time to build them), the noise on the system and how fragmented is the SGX memory (this is related with the elapsed time since the last reboot and the number of executions of any SGX application) and the tests performed to make sure eviction sets are correct.
 The time might range between 10 to 60 minutes
 ```
 **NOTE** In order to generate and analyze all the data for all the experiments described in the paper, the amount of time is significantly high (days).
 Therefore, in order to get some basic results we recommend to just get the data for the most basic scenarios (the ones right after this paragraph) for just one configuration option (i.e. one value of m), and then go to the How to evaluate the results section.